Bobby Witt Jr. Player Props: Royals vs. Tigers

 Bobby Witt Jr. At The Plate

-- Witt Jr. has had at least one RBI in 35.5% of his games this year (33 of 93), with more than one RBI 11 times (11.8%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Witt Jr. has driven home a run in 33 games this year (35.1%), including more than one RBI in 11.7% of his games and producing three or more of his team's runs on four occasions..

-- He has scored in 44 games this year (47.3%), including multiple runs in five games.
+- In 44 of 94 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.